aggressiveHiker/rhcsa9/study_notes/general_notes.md

 - `lvcreate --type vdo -n web_storage -l 100%FREE -V 30G vdo-vg`
 - Hierarchy is Physical Volume >> Volume Group >> Pool >> VDO Logical Volume
 - `lvcreate` will also create the pool if you don't specify it, much like `vgcreate` will create the physical volume
-- When creating the filesystem on a VDO volume, add the `-E nodiscard` option
+- When creating the filesystem on a VDO volume, add the `-K` option
-  - `mkfs.ext4 -E nodiscard /dev/vdo-vg/web_storage`, otherwise the discarding of blocks in the overprovisioned volume will take extra time
+  - `mkfs.ext4 -K /dev/vdo-vg/web_storage`, otherwise the discarding of blocks in the overprovisioned volume will take extra time
 - `vdostats` will show you what's going on

 ### Password Policy